mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Folder object, limited to the following required attribute:name (string)Name does not have to be unique.
+Folder object, limited to the following required attribute: name (string)Name does not have to be unique.

 **Type:** object